 The European Union’s privacy law, General Data Protection Regulation (GDPR), went into effect on May 25th, 2018.
 At the time, many wondered what GDPR means for email marketers.
 And fortunately, GDPR didn’t kill email like the doomsayers predicted.
 But one thing that still might cause you headaches?
 How to collect and store email consent.

-One of the major areas of change—and the one that’s been causing email marketers the biggest headache—is the question of how to collect and store consent.
-GDPR raises the bar to a higher standard of consent for subscribers based in the EU, meaning that the way your brand has collected consent from EU subscribers in the past might not be compliant anymore.
+GDPR raises the bar to a higher standard of consent for subscribers based in the European Union (EU), meaning how you’ve collected consent from EU subscribers in the past might not be compliant anymore.

 For consent to be valid under GDPR, a customer must actively confirm their consent, such as ticking an unchecked opt-in box.
-Pre-checked boxes that use customer inaction to assume consent aren’t valid under GDPR.
+Pre-checked boxes that assume consent if people don’t uncheck them aren’t valid under GDPR.

 “Silence, pre-ticked boxes or inactivity should not constitute consent.”

 In the screenshot above, we show an example of how we use unchecked, opt-in boxes at Litmus to get consent.
 If the box was pre-checked, that wouldn’t comply with GDPR.

 2. Keep consent requests separate from other terms & conditions

 Email consent must be freely given—and that’s only the case if a person truly has a choice of whether or not they’d like to subscribe to marketing messages.
 If subscribing to a newsletter is required in order to download a whitepaper, for example, then that consent is not freely given.

 Under GDPR, email consent needs to be separate.
 Never bundle consent with your terms and conditions, privacy notices, or any of your services (unless email consent is necessary to complete that service).